-After the collapse of the Lisa and Apple III (and with a sluggish start for the Macintosh), Apple begrudgingly advanced the Apple II platform.
+Apple begrudgingly advanced the Apple II platform after the collapse of the Lisa and Apple III (and with a sluggish start for the Macintosh).
 A new wave of personal computers emerged in the mid-80s that eclipsed the capabilities of the early 8-bit systems.
 IBM was advancing to Intel’s 16-bit processor, but more importantly, Commodore released the Amiga 1000 and Atari the 520ST.
 Both computers were built around Motorola’s 68000 processor and were aimed squarely at the home market.
 While the Macintosh also used the 68000, Apple targeted that machine for businesses and higher education–and priced it accordingly.

 Apple began working on a significant upgrade to the Apple II as early as 1983.
 Technical problems stymied the project’s original design, and complicating matters, Apple needed to avoid upstaging the Macintosh then in development.
 After the Macintosh and Apple IIc launched in 1984, work resumed on a computer that retained Apple II compatibility and provided more memory with improved graphics and sound.
 Apple used Western Design Center’s 65816 processor, as it was an evolution of the MOS 6502, but offered 16-bit registers while retaining extensive 8-bit compatibility.
 Paired with the impressive Mega II, which reduced the rest of the Apple II to a single chip, this new computer could run Apple II software and explore new opportunities.

 In September 1986, Apple introduced the sleek IIGS.
 The 65816 was clocked at 2.8MHz.
 This was an improvement but far from state-of-the-art.
 The system had 256K of RAM but could be expanded to an impressive 8MB (later models shipped standard with 1.125MB).
 It also emulated all Apple II video modes but natively provided 320 x 200 and 640 x 200 resolutions with a 4,096-color pallet.
-The notable Ensoniq ES5503 wavetable sound chip (designed by Robert Yannes, the father of Commodore’s SID chip) was capable of synthesizing fifteen voices—a far cry from the Apple II’s simple beep.
+The notable Ensoniq ES5503 wavetable sound chip (designed by Robert Yannes, the father of Commodore’s SID chip) could synthesize fifteen voices—a far cry from the Apple II’s simple beep.

 The first 50,000 IIGS systems were “Woz” limited editions bearing Steve Wozniak’s signature on the front.
-In total, approximately 1.5M IIGS units were sold between September 1986 and December 1992.
+Approximately 1.5M IIGS units were sold between September 1986 and December 1992.

 Since I had just worked on my Apple IIc, I was drawn to the IIGS.
 My first step was to open it up and survey the situation.
 Like all Apple II computers, the layout is simple.
 This IIGS was likely manufactured in late 1989.
 It is a ROM 3 model with 1.125MB of RAM installed on the mainboard.
 Doubling the ROM size from 128K to 256K allowed a portion of the OS toolset to be built-in, speeding up routine operations.
-It also added “sticky keys” to help disabled users press multiple keys, it enabled keyboard mouse emulation, and a few sound and graphics problems were resolved.
+It also added “sticky keys” to help disabled users press multiple keys, enabled keyboard mouse emulation, and resolved some sound and graphics problems.

 I was pleased to see that while the battery was installed, it had not leaked.
 And in another stroke of good fortune, the IIGS came with the desirable Apple Hi-Speed SCSI card.
 When connected to an external hard drive, the card can move data at up to 1MB per second.

 I was hesitant to simply flip the power switch, so I removed the power supply and gave it a good look.
 Unlike most Apple II PSUs, this unit was not made by Astec.
 An aftermarket MWP-303 had been installed.
-The PCB had some sticky residue, and there was oxidation around a few solder joints, so I cleaned it and checked the voltages.
+The PCB had some sticky residue and oxidation around a few solder joints, so I cleaned it and checked the voltages.

 Knowing that switching power supplies need a load to produce accurate voltage, I wired in a 100W 4 Ohm resistor.
-With this in place, I was able to verify the voltages were correct, and it was safe to power the computer.
+With this in place, I could verify the voltages were correct and that it was safe to power the computer.

 The main body of the IIGS was a bit grimy, but nothing elbow grease couldn’t remove.
 I carefully inspected the mainboard.
 While computers of this era frequently have problematic electrolytic capacitors, these looked okay to me.
 So, I replaced the battery and focused on cleaning the surfaces, ports, and nooks and crannies.

 The IIGS came with a wonderful compact keyboard.
 Using Alps orange switches, the keyboard feels and sounds fantastic.
 The keys have plenty of travel, and while it is not quiet, it’s not too loud either.
-I’d be tempted to get a conversion kit so I could use this as my daily keyboard.
+I’d be tempted to get a conversion kit to use this as my daily keyboard.

 Unfortunately, this Apple ADB keyboard didn’t work.
 After a thorough cleaning, I noticed only small solder pins held the ADB connector to the board.
 Figuring the connection was likely unstable after years of inserting and removing keyboards and mice, I took a shot and applied fresh solder where both plugs met the board.
 Thankfully, that’s all it took.
 The keyboard now works perfectly.